kminder/kminder.github.io/_posts/9999-01-01-using-knox-with-activedirectory.md

 - '(objectClass=person)': Limit the search results to entries where objectClass=person
 - sAMAccountName: Return only the SAMAccountName attribute

+If no results were returned go back and check the output from the search above for corrected settings.
 The results for this command should look something like what is shown below.
+Take note of the various attribute values returned for sAMAccountName.

 ```
 # extended LDIF